-In 1809, a statue of Lord Nelson was opened in the Bull Ring, in memory
+In 1809, a statue of Lord Nelson was installed in the Bull Ring, in memory

-In 1834 the original Market Hall was built in the Bull Ring, with enough room
+In 1834 a great Market Hall was built in the Bull Ring, with enough room

 for 600 stalls.
 The building was a magnificent hall, which overlooked the